Koolachoo/HW-3-30-TeamProfileGenerator/README.md

 # Description

-This is a generator that takes user input to create a page the details memebers of a work team
+This is a generator that takes user input to create a page the details memebers of a work team.

+# Process
+User inputs the necessary member information and compiles a website that displays them in cards.

+# Screenshot
+C:\Users\kirad\prework-about-me\Homework\HW-3-30-TeamProfileGenerator\Assets\Project.PNG